beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 Recently, I needed to create a localized calendar view for a website and decided to craft it from scratch, instead of relying on a pre-made component.
 I often prefer this approach when developing with [Svelte](https://svelte.dev/) because it reduces the number of dependencies of the project and allows to really understand how things work under the hood.
-This in turns makes maintenance or changes easier and it's also fun!
+This in turns makes maintenance or customization easier and it's also fun!

 In recent years/months, browser support for internationalization in JavaScript has reached an "okay" level, and it was surprisingly easy to achieve a satisfactory result that works for most locales without relying on an external library